Public Safety Department

-The preceding information applies to all Berkeley College locations.
+The preceding information applies to all Berkeley College campuses.

 Below, please find the public access emergency contact numbers for use in case of an emergency.
-For security reasons, no site-specific information for each location is posted on this site.
+For security reasons, no site-specific information for each campus is posted on this site.

 E. White Plains

-The purpose of the Berkeley College Emergency Management Master Plan is to establish policies, procedures and an organizational structure for response to emergencies throughout the Berkeley College System.
-The Plan contains clear strategies and roles played by the location-based Emergency Management Team during the initial response and throughout the emergency.
-The Plan also outlines the responsibilities of the Crisis Management Team consisting of the College President and senior administrators.
+The purpose of the Berkeley College Emergency Management Master Plan is to establish policies, procedures, and an organizational structure for response to emergencies throughout the Berkeley College system.
+The plan contains clear strategies and roles played by the campus-based Emergency Management Team during the initial response and throughout the emergency.
+The plan also outlines the responsibilities of the Crisis Management Team, consisting of the College President and senior administrators.
 Nothing in this plan shall be construed in a manner that limits the use of good judgment and common sense in matters not foreseen or covered by the elements of the plan.

-BES associates are subject to the Plan for the location at which their office is located.
-The Plan and organization shall be subordinate to State and Federal plans during a disaster declaration by those authorities.
+BES associates are subject to the plan for the campus at which their office is located.
+The plan and organization shall be subordinate to state and federal plans during a disaster declaration by those authorities.

-The Emergency Management Plan is a location-based plan that guides the Emergency Management Team during a major emergency.
-The team leader or their designee at each location would be responsible for the following actions:
+The Emergency Management Plan is a campus-based plan that guides the Emergency Management Team during a major emergency.
+The team leaders or their designees at each campus would be responsible for the following actions:

-Contact numbers for emergency service units (Fire, Police, EMS) along with Government agencies (Office of Emergency Management, Board of Health, Environmental Protection Agency, Poison Control Center, American Red Cross, Federal Office of Emergency Management and the National Response Center for Chemical, Oil and Chemical/Biological Terrorism) are also maintained at the Command Centers.
-Medical facilities, utility companies (electricity, water, gas, and telephone) and contractors (elevator, plumbing, electrical, sprinkler, hazardous material cleanup, and smoke/fire restoration) are maintained along with emergency contact numbers for all current staff, faculty and students.
+Contact numbers for emergency service units (fire, police, emergency management service), along with Government agencies (Office of Emergency Management, Board of Health, Environmental Protection Agency, Poison Control Center, American Red Cross, Federal Office of Emergency Management and the National Response Center for Chemical, Oil and Chemical/Biological Terrorism) are also maintained at the Command Centers.
+Medical facilities, utility companies (electricity, water, gas, and telephone) and contractors (elevator, plumbing, electrical, sprinkler, hazardous material cleanup, and smoke/fire restoration) are maintained along with emergency contact numbers for all current staff, faculty, and students.

-Each location is equipped with a reasonable supply of emergency needs.
+Each campus is equipped with a reasonable supply of emergency needs.

-Each location has identified an Emergency Management Team.
-Under their direction the EMT will be responsible for assessment and implementation of emergency procedures (evacuations, lockdowns, crowd control, access controls and coordination with responding emergency services.)
+Each campus has identified an Emergency Management Team (EMT).
+Under the team's direction, the EMT will be responsible for assessment and implementation of emergency procedures (evacuations, lockdowns, crowd control, access controls, and coordination with responding emergency services).
 The EMT consists of representatives from:

-In the event of a major emergency an executive level Crisis Management Team will gather to direct the handling of the crises.
+In the event of a major emergency, an executive-level Crisis Management Team will gather to direct the handling of the crisis.

-In the event of an emergency, Berkeley College’s 800 Information Line, (1-800-446-5400) will become an Information Hotline Number that will provide information regarding individuals confirmed to be on location.
+In the event of an emergency, Berkeley College’s 800 Information Line (1-800-446-5400) will become an Information Hotline Number that will provide information regarding individuals confirmed to be on campus.

 Berkeley College has a mass notification system called BERK-ALERT.
-Prior to, or during an emergency situation, we have the ability to notify students, faculty, staff, and others that we may deem necessary, via text messaging, e-mails, cell phones, home and business phones, of any pending emergency.
+Prior to or during an emergency situation, we have the ability to notify students, faculty, staff, and others that we may deem necessary via text messaging, emails, cell phones, and home and business phones of any pending emergency.